Skip to contents

 Value

-Invisibly, a list with t_map (numeric vector of t values per pixel), n (producer count), img_dims, and mask (if supplied) — useful for further analysis or replotting.
+Invisibly, a list with t_map (numeric vector of t values per pixel; always signed regardless of palette), n (producer count), img_dims, mask (if supplied), zlim (the color scale used), and palette (the palette name).

 Details